dell/omnia/docs/source/Troubleshooting/FAQ.rst

     * Resolve/replace the faulty hardware and PXE boot the node.

+**Why are the status and admin_mac fields not populated for specific target nodes in the cluster.nodeinfo table?**

+Causes:

+ * Nodes do not have their first PXE device set as designated active NIC for PXE booting.
+ * Nodes that have been discovered via SNMP or mapping file have not been PXE booted.

+Resolution:

+ * Configure the first PXE device to be active for PXE booting.
+ * PXE boot the target node manually.

 **Why is the provisioning status of my node object stuck at 'installing'?**

 Cause: